An international ideas competition on streets, squares and greenspaces in response to COVID-19.

 The aim of the competition is to respond to the current debates on the design and use of our urban landscape in light of the COVID-19 crisis.

-Students and professionals are invited to enter and there is a cash prize for the winner of each category:
+Students and professionals from around the world are invited to enter and there is a cash prize for the winner of each category:

 First Prize (professional category): £2000